Rylan looking very serious outside of Catch One in 2023

 My name is Rylan Sunseri and I am a multi-disciplinary professional audio technician based in Los Angeles California.
 I consider my eclectic and varied career as diverse and riveting as I am!

 Upon graduating high school, I chose Chico State to follow my passion for electronic music and audio design.
-I graduated from CSU Chico with a double major in audio engineering and composition in 2019.
+I graduated from CSU Chico with a double major in audio engineering and music composition in 2019.

 Late-pandemic, I received a single DM message that turned my career prospects around.
 It was an invitation to work a freelance gig at a post-production house deep in the San Fernando Valley.
-The studio was taking a big risk on a newcomer, but my organizational and communication habits, careful attention to detail, and determination to use a DAW to pay my bills led me to shatter expectations.
+My organizational and communication habits, careful attention to detail, and determination to use a DAW to pay my bills led me to more callbacks and VO recording gigs.
+This included recording English dubs for Netflix’s High Heat, a 40 episode behemoth of a project that took nearly 3 months to record.

 Studio recording with happy clients!